 physician's office or clinic, where blood pressure can be checked before and after administration.
 Low dosages of the drug should be used initially (Costabile et al., 1998; Raina, Pahlajani, Agarwal, & Zippe, 2008).
-That is why it is important to begin with sub-therapeutic doses of 125-250 mcg initially in men who have undergone prostate cancer surgery or radiation within the last year.
-The pain is dose dependent and may be lessened with a lower dose of the medication.
+The reason it is important to begin with sub-therapeutic doses of 125-250 mcg initially in men who have undergone prostate treatment within the last year is to check for and minimize side effects of low blood pressure and/or pain.
+Pain is dose dependent and may be lessened with a lower dose of the medication.
 If pain is an issue with this medication at lower doses, titrating upward to a dose that may produce an erection sufficient for sex is not an option because pain will intensify.

 The advantage to MUSE is that it is simple to use and does not require a needle injection through the skin, as with the penile injections.
-MUSE can be unrefrigerated for up to 14 days at room temperatures of 30°-86° F. Therefore, it is easy to transport when traveling.
+MUSE can be unrefrigerated for up to 14 days at room temperatures of 30°-86° F; therefore, it is easy to transport when traveling.

 The disadvantages of MUSE are related to the fact that it does not always work to create an erection sufficient for sex in many men, it is expensive if not covered by insurance, and it may cause side effects.
 Adverse side effects most commonly reported are pain or burning, but may also include hypotension (low blood pressure), dizziness, lightheadedness, and fainting.
+If the man scratches the urethra during insertion, bleeding may occur from the tip of the penis.
+MUSE costs about twice as much as the oral medications.